Skip to Content

 • To make the marinade, blend all the ingredients together except the chicken.

 • Pour enough marinade over the chicken in a large bowl.
 Then use your hands to massage the marinade into the chicken.
-Cover the bowl and leave it in the fridge for at least 1 Hour or overnight – the longer, the better.
+Cover the bowl and refrigerate for at least 1 hour or overnight.
+The longer, the better.

 • After 30 minutes, flip the chicken over and brush with more marinade, then leave to cook for another 30 minutes.